dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 12 : SUID / SGID Executables - Shared Object Injection
+### Task 12: SUID / SGID Executables - Shared Object Injection

 The executable `/usr/local/bin/suid-so` is vulnerable to shared object injection.
-Lets see this attack in action.
-First lets run the executable and see what it does.
-We see that it prints an progress bar on the terminal.
+Let's see this attack in action.
+First, let's run the executable and see what it does.
+We see that it prints a progress bar on the terminal.

-Lets use the strace command (Stack Trace) on the executable to see all libraries and files where accessed by the executable.
+Let's use the strace command (Stack Trace) on the executable to see all libraries and files where accessed by the executable.

 ![Strace on Executable|550](images/thm-linux-privesc/executable-strace.png)

-We can see that the executable depends on an library file called "libcalc.so" that should be present in the user directory.
+We can see that the executable depends on a library file called "libcalc.so" that should be present in the user directory.

 ![Dependent C Library|400](images/thm-linux-privesc/dependent-c-file.png)

-We add code into that file that will set the UID to 0 (root) and then spawn an privileges shell.
-Lets compile this file and see if running the executable will cause our library to be loaded which in turn will spawn a root shell.
+We add code into that file that will set the UID to 0 (root) and then spawn an elevated shell.
+Let's compile this file and see if running the executable will cause our library to be loaded which in turn will spawn a root shell.

 ![Running Executable with Modified Library File](images/thm-linux-privesc/executing-with-modifed-file.png)

-And as well can see we where able to spawn an root shell.
+And as well can see we were able to spawn a root shell.

 1. **Read and follow along with the above.**

 > No answer required

-### Task 13 : SUID / SGID Executables - Environment Variables
+### Task 13: SUID / SGID Executables - Environment Variables

 When we try to execute the binary `/usr/local/bin/suid-env` we see that it is trying to start the "Apache" server.

-Using the strings command lets have a look at the content of the binary file.
-The strings command will return lines in the file that are human readable.
+Using the strings command let's have a look at the content of the binary file.
+The strings command will return lines in the file that are human-readable.

 ![Executing Binary File|450](images/thm-linux-privesc/executing-binary.png)

-We can see that towards the end there is an line where using service the apache2 server is being started.
+We can see that towards the end there is a line where using service the apache2 server is being started.
 The absolute path to the service executable is not specified in the file.
 We could make a new function that has the name service and use that to start apache2.
-If we add code to get an root shell in the service function we should be able to spawn an root shell.
+If we add code to get a root shell in the service function we should be able to spawn a root shell.

 ![Malicious Service Binary](images/thm-linux-privesc/malicious-binary-file.png)